octobercms/docs/services-collections.md

     $users = User::where('group', 'Development')->get();

     return $users->sum->votes;

 <a name="lazy-collections"></a>
 ## Lazy Collections

 <a name="lazy-collection-introduction"></a>
 ### Introduction

-> {note} Before learning more about Laravel's lazy collections, take some time to familiarize yourself with [PHP generators](https://www.php.net/manual/en/language.generators.overview.php).
+> **Note:** Before learning more about Laravel's lazy collections, take some time to familiarize yourself with [PHP generators](https://www.php.net/manual/en/language.generators.overview.php).

 To supplement the already powerful `Collection` class, the `LazyCollection` class leverages PHP's [generators](https://www.php.net/manual/en/language.generators.overview.php) to allow you to work with very large datasets while keeping memory usage low.